-When exploring how big or small, your marketing budget should be, focus your attention on ROI marketing.
+When exploring how big or small your marketing budget should be, focus your attention on ROI marketing.
 ROI marketing allows you to analyze how if you're getting the maximum bang for your marketing dollar from each marketing channel you utilize.
-When you get a good ROI on your marketing, you'll not only see a nice surge in sales and gain several high-value, long-term customers.
+When you get a solid ROI on your marketing, you'll not only see a nice surge in sales, but you'll also gain several high-value, long-term customers.

 The most important factors in ROI marketing are:

 - Target acquisition cost

 The simplest way to calculate ROI marketing is taking the gross profit generated from products sold during a specific marketing campaign, subtracting the amount you invested in the marketing campaign, and then divide the result by that same investment amount.
 This system works great when you're trying to figure out the ROI for a particular marketing campaign, but measuring the ROI for specific marketing channels is more complicated and often involves the use of different tools that help measure the conversion rate of particular channels.

 Once you've determined which marketing channels and methods garner the best marketing ROI, you'll know how to streamline future marketing procedures.